-Here is a summary of the material changes to your insurance from 1 July 2013.
+Here is a summary of the material changes to your super from 1 July 2013.

-Changes to insurance A new insurer We have appointed MLC Limited to provide your insurance benefits in Qantas Super. page 2 Exclusion for pre-existing medical conditions removed Your Death, Total and Permanent Disablement (TPD) and Disability Benefits will no longer be reduced if you make a claim that relates to a pre-existing medical condition. page 2 New definitions for disablement benefits You'll need to satisfy new definitions if you make a claim for a TPD or Disability Benefit. page 3 New conditions and features We've made a few other changes including the introduction of new benefits that may be payable in certain situations, maximum limits and restrictions on your insurance, and an improved continuation option. page 5
+1. Changes to fees and insurance premiums Administration fee The administration fee deducted from your account is increasing.
+A new APRA fee is also being introduced as part of the administration fee you pay. page 2 Insurance premiums Changes are being made to the cost of your standard insurance.
+This includes new premium rates, how your total premium is calculated and when premiums are deducted from your account.
+As a result, your premium may increase or decrease.
+2. Other changes to insurance A new insurer We have appointed MLC Limited to provide your insurance benefits in Qantas Super. page 5 Exclusion for pre-existing medical conditions removed Your Death, Total and Permanent Disablement (TPD) and Disability Benefits will no longer be reduced if you make a claim that relates to a pre-existing medical condition. page 5 New definitions for disablement benefits You'll need to satisfy new definitions if you make a claim for a TPD or Disability Benefit.
+New conditions and features We've made a few other changes including the introduction of new benefits that may be payable in certain situations, maximum limits and restrictions on your insurance, and an improved continuation option. page 7